 - a.
 Academic Achievement Certificate Teams must have a minimum 3.25 GPA and rank in the upper 1/3 of their classification to qualify. - b.
 Distinguished Academic Plaque Teams must have a minimum 3.50 GPA and rank in the upper 10% of their classification. - c.
 State Academic Champion The team with the highest GPA will be declared the State Academic Champion. - 2.
 A team's won-loss record is not considered in determining the academic championship. - 3.
-The application for Academic Achievement Award can be found on the OSSAA website (www.ossaa.com).
+A link for the Academic Achievement Award can be found on the basketball page of the OSSAA website (www.ossaa.com).